-Our board of directors was classified into three classes, with the term of office of one class expiring each year.
-In 2021, each director will be elected for a term of one year to end at the next annual meeting of shareholders.
+Our board of directors have a term of office of one year and were all reelected at the 2021 annual meeting of stockholders.
+In 2022, each director will be up for reelection for a term of one year to end at the next annual meeting of shareholders.